mateeeeeee/Ola/README.md

 - `ref`

 ### Types
-There are 5 basic types: `bool`, `char`, `float`, `int` and `void`. `int` is 64-bit signed integer and float is `64-bit` floating point integer. `void` can be used when specifying that the return type of a function.
-All other types can form composite array type.
+There are 5 basic types: `bool`, `char`, `float`, `int` and `void`. `int` is 64-bit signed integer and float is `64-bit` floating point integer.
+`void` can be used when specifying that the return type of a function.
+All other types can form a composite array type.
 Function type consists of the return type, and list of parameter types.
 Every cast in Wave is implicit, which means that explicit casts don't exist.
+Other composite types except arrays are: classes and reference types.

 ## Usage
 ### Command line options